SimonCropp/Argon/docs/SelectToken.md

 # Querying JSON with SelectToken

-`Argon.Linq.JToken.SelectToken` provides a method to query LINQ to JSON using a single string path to a desired `Argon.Linq.JToken`.
+`Argon.JToken.SelectToken` provides a method to query LINQ to JSON using a single string path to a desired `Argon.JToken`.
 SelectToken makes dynamic queries easy because the entire query is defined in a string.

 ## SelectToken